Advisory Board

 David Guaspari has a PhD in pure mathematics from Cambridge University.
 He has taught in the math departments of Cambridge, SUNY Buffalo, Texas Tech, and Cornell.
 At St. John’s College he also taught music, literature, and philosophy.
 In addition to technical papers on mathematics and computer science, he has published short fiction, essays, and reviews in a wide variety of literary and political journals, and his short plays have been performed in theaters throughout the US and in five foreign countries.
 He first joined the advisory board of ICOA in 2004.

-Edward Hower has published eight novels, a book of stories, a compilation of personal essays, and a volume of folktales he collected while on two Fulbright grants to India.
+Edward Hower (vice chair) has published eight novels, a book of stories, a compilation of personal essays, and a volume of folktales he collected while on two Fulbright grants to India.
 The National Endowment for the Arts and the New York State Council on the Arts have also awarded him fellowships.
 His writing has appeared in The Atlantic Monthly, The New York Times, Smithsonian, American Scholar, Ithaca Times, and elsewhere.
 He is a co-founding editor of Cayuga Lake Books, a local imprint with a list of over 25 titles.
 He has taught at Cornell, Ithaca College, Duke, the University of North Carolina, and colleges in East Africa and India.
 An Ithaca native since 1974, he has served on the ICOA advisory board for 15 years.

 Athena Kirk is Associate Professor in the Department of Classics at Cornell University, where she specializes in Ancient Greek language, literature, and culture.
 She is the author of many scholarly articles and the book Ancient Greek Lists: Catalogue and Inventory Across Genres.
 She has worked extensively in Cornell’s Active Learning Initiative for engaged student learning, serving as program liaison, organizing faculty participation, and developing the featured new course Hieroglyphs to HTML.
 She has organized several public humanities and outreach events at Cornell, including “Odyssey in Ithaca,” a 12-hour community reading of Homer’s Odyssey, and she has been featured as a guest speaker for public radio and television programs, local arts organizations, and podcasts.